-- Alaska Chaga
+Alaska Chaga Tea Bags

-Alaska Chaga Chunks 4 lbs
+Alaska Chaga Chunks 4 oz

 Alaska Ground Chaga 4 oz

-Alaska Ground Chaga 16 oz
+Alaska Chaga Extract Tincture 1 oz

+When a food is measured for antioxidant potential, it is measured on a scale known as Oxygen Radical Absorbance Capacity (ORAC).
+Chaga has been shown to have one of the highest ORAC values of any food tested.
 Levels of antioxidants in foods harvested closer to the magnetic poles of earth are generally higher than in those collected closer to the equator.
 While the Chaga Mushroom is obtained through much of the United States, Alaskan Chaga has higher potential levels of antioxidants compared to that which is found in the Lower 48.

-The Siberian Chaga Mushroom has been found to contain over 215 phytonutrients – plant chemicals which are non-nutritive with protective and disease-preventing properties.
-The World Trade Organization has classified as a Medicinal Mushroom while it has also been approved by the U.S.F.D.A. as safe for “Food” Use/Supplement.
-The prime phytonutrient found in Chaga is betulinic acid which has been shown to have anti-retroviral, anti-malarial, and anti-inflammatory properties as well as recently discovered anti-cancer properties.
+The Siberian Chaga Mushroom has been found to contain over 215 phytonutrients – plant chemicals which are non-nutritive with protective and potential disease-preventing properties.
+The World Trade Organization has classified Chaga as a Medicinal Mushroom while it has also been approved by the U.S.F.D.A. as safe for “Food” Use/Supplement.
+The prime phytonutrient found in Chaga is betulinic acid which has been shown to have potential anti-retroviral, anti-malarial, and anti-inflammatory properties as well as recently discovered anti-cancer properties.
 Other useful phytonutients present in Chaga include: 29 Beta Glucans, Saponins, SOD (superoxide dismutase), amino acids, Germanium, Triterpenes, organic minerals, polysaccharides and Triterpenes.
 There are also many important vitamins and minerals contained within the Chaga mushroom.